guilhermegranchopro/AI-Agentic-Workflow-GraphRAG/README.md

 ## Project Overview

-This repository contains the implementation of a fully compliant A2A Protocol system for the UAE Legal GraphRAG project, developed as part of a summer internship at EY Portugal's AI & Data team in August 2025.
+This repository contains the implementation of a fully compliant A2A Protocol system for the UAE Legal GraphRAG project.
 The system provides AI-powered legal research and analysis using GraphRAG (Graph-based Retrieval Augmented Generation) and multi-agent workflows, designed for eventual deployment to the UAE.

 ### Core Functionality